Santa Cruz Church (Manila): History

 The Jesuits built the first Catholic church in the area where the present Santa Cruz Parish stands on June 20, 1619.
 The original church design was made of stone and wood.
 The Jesuits enshrined the image of Our Lady of the Pillar in 1643, and ministered to predominantly Chinese residents in the area.
+In 1822, the newly ordained priest Mariano Gómes de los Ángeles of Santa Cruz, one of the later GomBurZa triumvirate, celebrated his first Mass in the church.

 On June 3, 1863, an earthquake destroyed the church.
 Agustín de Mendoza began reconstruction on the church in 1868.
 In 1938, revolutionary, labour leader, and writer Isabelo de los Reyes was buried within the church.

 The original structure of the church was twice damaged by earthquakes, and then completely destroyed in the Battle of Manila during World War II.
 The present building, completed in 1957, is in the Spanish baroque and Mission Revival styles.
 Art Deco and Romanesque design influences the interior decoration of the church.

 On August 15, 1957, the Congregation of the Blessed Sacrament began administering the church.
 In 1984, then-Archbishop of Manila Cardinal Jaime Sin restored the official name of the church to Santa Cruz Parish.
 He kept Our Lady of the Pillar as its titular patroness, and named as secondary patron St. Peter Julian Eymard, founder of the Sacramentinos.